Spiro Xega: Tableau of war of Mesolongj

-Figure of Skenderbeg
+Figure of Skanderbeg

-Spiro Xega is the only Albanian painter of that time who painted patriotic themes.
-He treated the figure of our national hero Skenderbe in 15 pieces.
-It is very obvious the dynamism of the movements of the hero and also of his horse.
-There is a perfect harmony of bended streaks of sword, kilt, beard and hair flowing backwards because of the intensive action of the hero in the battle.
-A very symbolic particular we can notice are the clothes of the hero where we see the north Albanian wear combined with south Albanian wear, short woolen jacket and kilt symbolizing the unification of Albanian country.
-This paint is always present in the illustrations of the Albanian history school books.
+Xega is noted for his focus on patriotic themes during the early 20th century.
+He produced 15 works depicting the Albanian national hero, Skanderbeg.
+These compositions are characterized by the dynamic movement of both the figure and his horse, utilizing fluid lines in the rendering of the sword, kilt, and hair to convey action.

+A significant element of Xega's work is the symbolic integration of regional Albanian attire.
+By combining the short woolen jacket typical of Northern Albania with the kilt associated with the South, the artist intended to represent national unification.
+Due to its historical and symbolic relevance, this imagery is frequently utilized in Albanian history textbooks.

 Also another symbolic painting is the portrait of Donika Kastrioti the wife of the hero, as a perfect Albanian woman dressed with a national costume.

 First drawing course in Albania

 Taking part in different patriotic unions he opened the first course of drawing in Korça.
 His first students were those who later became a very successful generation of painters as Guri Madhi, Vangjush Tushi etc...
 Generally they used to work in graphics using carbon pencils and taking different models.